miles-berman/mbermandev/README.md

 - `index.html`: The main entry point of the website.
 - `assets/`: Contains the stylesheet, images, and other static assets used across the site.
-- `portfolio/`: Contains subfolders for each project with respective resources and downloadables.
+- `portfolio/`: Contains info for each project with resources and some downloadables.

 ## Featured Projects